-English Learner (EL) Services Department

-4421 Stuart Andrew Blvd., Suite 350 Charlotte, NC 28217 Courier #835A and 1600 Tyvola Rd.
-Charlotte, NC 28210 Courier #670
+Learning and Language Acquisition (LLA) Department 4421 Stuart Andrew Blvd., Suite 350 Charlotte, NC 28217 Courier #835A 980-343-0432

-980-343-0432 980-343-0394 (fax)

 ELEMENTARY AND SECONDARY EDUCATION ACT

 Overview

 The Elementary and Secondary Education Act (ESEA) is a federal law that took effect in its current reauthorization (December 2015).
 The Every Student Succeeds Act (ESSA) was implemented in the 2017-2018 school year after a transition year in 2016-17.
 The law provides an overall system for improving student achievement.
 The law has three goals: